danforthcenter/plantcv/docs/jupyter.md

 import numpy as np
 import cv2
-from matplotlib import pyplot as plt from plantcv import base as pcv
+from matplotlib import pyplot as plt from plantcv import plantcv as pcv

 # Set variables
 device = 0                                    # Workflow step counter